 It is still a working fishing village so a lot of Cape Town’s fishing boats are docked here and it is interesting to wander up the long wharf to check them out.
 There are large sand dunes backing part of the beach and with mountains surrounding it, it feels like you are very far from the city.

 I would recommend anyone travelling to Cape Town to visit any one of its coastal communities.
-There are even more that we didn’t have time to visit or were only passing through briefly- Sea Point which is a vibrant suburb with a happening main street, Fish Hoek with its beautiful beach and colourful bathing huts, Noordhoek with its long and wild white sand beach which we saw from above while driving around Chapman’s Peak.
-All are on our list for next time we are in the Mother City.
+There are even more that we didn’t have time to visit or were only passing through briefly – Sea Point which is a vibrant suburb with a happening main street, Fish Hoek with its beautiful beach and colourful bathing huts, Noordhoek with its long and wild white sand beach which we saw from above while driving around Chapman’s Peak.
+All are on the list for the next time I am in the Mother City.

 Oh, there will definitely be a next time.